Our June Meeting is set for Saturday, June 17th, starting at 2:00pm, and we’ll be meeting at the Pumping Station: One.

 Minishift is a tool that helps you run OpenShift locally by launching a single-node OpenShift cluster inside a virtual machine.
 With Minishift you can try out OpenShift or develop with it, day-to-day, on your local machine.

-Bring whatever latop you want because you can run Minishift on Windows, Mac OS, and even GNU/Linux operating systems.
+Bring whatever latop you want because you can run Minishift on Windows, Mac OS, and even Linux operating systems.
 Minishift uses libmachine for provisioning virtual machines, and OpenShift Origin for running the cluster.

 Sten Turpin of Red Hat will provide a walk-through demo of getting OpenShift MiniShift up and running on your workstation, and will discuss some of its common use cases.